By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Plus, your body may free previously blocked androgen receptors.

 All in all, eating a meal after your workout helps you regulate your body in multiple different ways.
 Your muscles need proper nutrients to grow big and strong.
-So, this may be a small change, but it amounts to big results.
+So, this may be a small change, but it amounts to significant results.

 4. Supplement with L-Carnitine